1. The result is all in the preparation

-What this means is that there are no traces from polish residue left on trim and badge work, uneven tire dressing, smears on the glass, water dripping from crevices.
+What this means is that there are no traces from the polish residue left on trim and badge work, uneven tire dressing, smears on the glass, water dripping from crevices.

-Allocate up to an hour of your time (if permitted) to do a once over with a fine tooth comb.
+Allocate up to an hour of your time (if permitted) to do a once over with a fine-tooth comb.
 Carry with you a fresh microfibre cloth, a small detailing brush, plastic razor blade, anything you think that can help remove those tiny stains of imperfection.

 Once you’re done, move the car outside into the sun and do it again.
 You’ll be amazed at what you’ve missed from certain angles or different lighting.